ScienceZoneUK/science-zone-uk/python_pit/wk12/oops.md

 ```
 ....... it contains both a class and object.
 - 5a) What do you think the class is called?
 - 5b) What do you think the objects are called?

+The class is called Car
+We import the class so it can be used to create objects.
+Classes usually have capital letters at the start of their names - another convention!

 ![OOP car](car_oops.png)

+Create a program for the car class